wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/DrupalDemos.md

 >     set "BASELINE DB REPOSITORY" to "opensocial-db-baseline" (with sample data) or "opensocialvanilla-db-baseline" (without sample data)
 >     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "opensocial-webroot-sourcecode-baseline" (with sample data) or "opensocialvanilla-webroot-sourcecode-baseline" (without sample data)

+If you are using the cloud-init method raher than StackScript these you should set

+>     export WEBSITE_DISPLAY_NAME="My Opensocial Demo"
+>     export APPLICATION="drupal"
+>     export BASELINE DB REPOSITORY="opensocial-db-baseline"
+>     export APPLICATION BASELINE SOURCECODE REPOSITORY="opensocial-webroot-sourcecode-baseline"

 NOTE: If you get any error messages from the Drupal CMS once it is installed you need to "clear all caches" which in my case I can do by going to this URL in my browser:

 >     https://www.nuocial.uk/admin/config/development/performance